 The Shropshire Union runs from the large town of Wolverhampton in the Midlands, where it leaves the Staffordshire and Worcester Canal at Autherley Junction, and it heads north towards Cheshire, the River Mersey and finally ending at Ellesmere Port.

-You’ll cruise the the villages of Wheaton Aston, Church Eaton and Gnosall, through Cowley Tunnel and out into the rolling countryside again, eventually reaching Norbury Junction.
-You’ll can continue on here to the little market town of Market Drayton, which is closely followed by the Adderley Locks, and then the famous Audlem Flight of locks which lower you down to the Cheshire Plain.
+You’ll cruise the villages of Wheaton Aston, Church Eaton and Gnosall, through Cowley Tunnel and out into the rolling countryside again, eventually reaching Norbury Junction.
+You’ll continue on here to the little market town of Market Drayton, which is closely followed by the Adderley Locks, and then the famous Audlem Flight of locks which lower you down to the Cheshire Plain.

-The canal continues northwards, passing near the large town of Nantwich, which has a busy canal basin and it is not long before you reach Hurleston Junction where the llangollen Canal branches off to the west.
+The canal continues northwards, passing near the large town of Nantwich, which has a busy canal basin and it is not long before you reach Hurleston Junction where the Llangollen Canal branches off to the west.

 Feats of Engineering on the Shropshire Union